AdityaAgnihotri/RMSP/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Get STARTED

+To get started first you have to install json-server globally

+"npm install -g json-server"

+Inside project folder where catalog.json exists run command(By using JSON server we are faking the API call).

+"json-server --p 5555 catalog.json"

+"npm i"

+We are now good to run the project by "npm start"